Skip to main content

 Your credit isn't great.

 Your credit score plays a big part in your mortgage rate.
-If yours isn’t the best, you could end up with a high mortgage rate or even have trouble finding a lender who'll work with you at all.
+If yours isn’t the best, you could end up with a higher mortgage rate or even have trouble finding a lender who'll work with you at all.
 Consider waiting until you've had time to bump up your score — even a few points can make a big difference.

-Of course, every homeowner's situation is different.
+The bottom line is that every homeowner's situation is different.
 Talk with one of our mortgage specialists about your current situation and what we can do to make your mortgage work for you.

 The credit union is federally insured by the National Credit Union Administration.